mnlightstone/CS50/README.md

 # CS50

-### In this repository I am recording my assignments, notes, and other files related to Harvard EDX's CS50 class.
+#### Assignments, notes, and other files related to Harvard EDX's self-paced CS50 class.